RT @MarketWatch: "Three decades of neoliberal policies have decimated the middle class, our economy, and our democracy," writes Nobel winne…

 This is the bigger question to be tested over the euro's second decade.
 Currency unions can mask risk for a while.
 They shield sinners long enough to let imbalances get out of hand, storing up trouble for a more traumatic crisis later.

 Eurosceptics say this is exactly what is happening.
 The gap between North and South has grown ever wider as Europe's nations hold true to type, and as the ECB's one-size-fits-all policy has vastly different effects on different cultures.
-Italy has lost 40pc in labour cost competitiveness against Germany since the currencies were fixed in 1995, and Spain has lost about 35pc.
+Italy has lost 40pc in labor cost competitiveness against Germany since the currencies were fixed in 1995, and Spain has lost about 35pc.

 The reasons are complex, rooted in the wage-bargaining structures, the protected guilds, and the banking systems of countries refusing to give up their traditions.
 In Spain, 70pc of wages are indexed to inflation, and over 98pc of mortgages are linked to floating Euribor.
 Is it any wonder that Spain's property boom mushroomed out of control when the ECB held rates at 2pc (to help Germany, then in trouble)?